 There are many people who can be involved in helping you downsize ranging from family members to professionals with a specialty in one area of downsizing.
+Here are some of the key players.

 Family members are the people most frequently involved in helping with downsizing when their location and other commitments permit.
 Their help may be scheduled over an extended period of time or might be a short, intense period in which everyone involved “blitzes it”.
 The gradual approach is most common when you are downsizing by choice.
 (See the “When” article.)
 Family members are particularly helpful during this time since they are most likely to be familiar with the “stories behind the stuff” and their importance to the family.
 The short time-frame for downsizing is commonly used when someone is downsizing by necessity.
 This is when professionals are most likely to be engaged because of their expertise and the time constraints of the process.